Sp4zzy/Jbot-for-Discord/README.md

 - Multiple files for easy reading
 - More comments for easier implementation of code to other projects.
-- Error handling on !yt and other commands
 - Check if message is from bot itself to prevent shit like this https://i.imgur.com/R9v4Hyg.png